Article 370: Govt reaches out to Mehbooba, Abdullah to create some political dialogue

 Both leaders have been under preventive detention since August 4, one day before the government decided to abrogate Article 370.
 The attempt to reach out to them is to create some space for a political dialogue.

-The Valley has been under a lock down and attempts are being made to ease out restrictions in a phased manner.
+The Valley has been under a lockdown and attempts are being made to ease out restrictions in a phased manner.
 Some officials from the security mechanism are in touch with the two leaders to understand and assess the future course of action.

 Article 370: As opposition plans J&K visit, administration says 'do not disturb'

-However the officials are treading with caution on this move.
+However, the officials are treading with caution on this move.
 They want the two leaders to come out and spread the right message to the people.
-However there is also a risk that the two could fan sentiments and worsen the situation.
+However, there is also a risk that the two could fan sentiments and worsen the situation.

 It would not be a knee jerk reaction, a source tells OneIndia.
-We want tread cautiously and only then take a call on whether they can be released from house arrest.
+We want to tread cautiously and only then take a call on whether they can be released from house arrest.
 The government wants to conduct elections in the state and this would be possible once normalcy is restored fully.
 The government is keen on making the elections a success.

 So far, no political leader from outside the Union Territory has been allowed.
 Even as the Opposition leaders have planned a visit to J&K, the administration has advised them against doing so.
 Recently, Ghulam Nabi Azad was prevented from visiting J&K.

 The Department of Information and Public Relations says that the visit will violate the restrictions, that are in force in many areas.
-These leaders must understand that priority must be to maintain peace and restore normalcy in Jammu and Kashmir.
+These leaders must understand that priority must be to maintain peace and restore normalcy in J&K.

 No third party meddling, Indo-Pak should resolve Kashmir issue bi-laterally says France